smallstep/autocert/README.md

 `Autocert` exists to **make it easy to use mTLS** ([mutual TLS](examples/hello-mtls/README.md#mutual-tls)) to **improve security** within a cluster and to **secure communication into, out of, and between kubernetes clusters**.

 TLS (and HTTPS, which is HTTP over TLS) provides _authenticated encryption_: an _identity dialtone_ and _end-to-end encryption_ for your workloads.
-It's like a secure line with caller ID.
-This has all sorts of benefits: better security, compliance, and easier auditability for starters.
 It **makes workloads identity-aware**, improving observability and enabling granular access control.
 Perhaps most compelling, mTLS lets you securely communicate with workloads running anywhere, not just inside kubernetes.

 ![Connect with mTLS diagram](https://raw.githubusercontent.com/smallstep/autocert/master/connect-with-mtls.png)

 Unlike VPNs & SDNs, deploying and scaling mTLS is pretty easy.
 You're (hopefully) already using TLS, and your existing tools and standard libraries will provide most of what you need.
-If you know how to operate DNS and reverse proxies, you know how to operate mTLS infrastructure.

 There's just one problem: **you need certificates issued by your own certificate authority (CA)**.
 Building and operating a CA, issuing certificates, and making sure they're renewed before they expire is tricky. `Autocert` does all of this for you.